Pfizer tops Q1 forecasts; vaccine sales slide as expected

 Pfizer topped Wall Street expectations Tuesday even as sales of its top-selling COVID-19 vaccine crumbled in the first quarter.

-Revenue from Pfizer’s Comirnaty vaccine fell 77% to $3 billion in the first three months of the year, compared with more than $13 billion in the same stretch last year.
+Revenue from Pfizer’s Comirnaty vaccine fell 77% to $3 billion in the first three months of the year, compared with more than $13 billion during the same stretch last year.

 The drop was widely expected because the drugmaker is moving this year from supplying governments through big contracts to selling the vaccine on the commercial market.

-Pfizer also is making the same shift for its market-leading COVID-19 treatment, Paxlovid, yet sales of the treatment surpassed $4 billion in the quarter.
+Pfizer expects sales from Comirnaty to drop 64% this year and revenue from its market-leading COVID-19 treatment Paxlovid to slide 58% due to this shift.

+Sales of Paxlovid actually jumped past $4 billion in the first quarter, largely due to the timing of a final delivery for Pfizer’s U.S. government contract.

+Pfizer expects commercial sales for both to kick in later this year, after leftover government inventory is absorbed.

 Both the vaccine and treatment have generated billions in revenue for Pfizer over the last several quarters.
-But the drugmaker also produces a growing array of cancer treatments and other vaccines.
+But the drugmaker also produces cancer treatments and other vaccines.

+Revenue grew 4% to $1.6 billion in the first quarter from Pfizer’s Prevnar vaccines for preventing pneumonia and related bacterial diseases.

-Pfizer, based in New York City, earned $5.54 billion in the first quarter, with adjusted results totaling $1.23 per share.
+The drugmaker’s net income sank 30% to $5.54 billion in the first quarter, with adjusted results totaling $1.23 per share.

 Analysts expected earnings of 98 cents per share on $16.61 billion in sales, according to FactSet.